 Start with your recent employment first and work backwards.
 List your job title, the name, location, and focus of the business, your responsibilities, accomplishments and awards.

-In “Education”, list with dates of attendance the names of academic institutions and they locations, areas of study and majors/diplomas/degrees.
+In “Education”, lists with dates of attendance the names of academic institutions and the locations, areas of study and majors/diplomas/degrees.
 Mention additional courses and training, and special skills such as computer programs and languages in which you are proficient.
-Mention your native tongue and describe level of fluency for the other languages with reference to the spoken and written levels.
+Mention your native tongue and describe the level of fluency for the other languages with reference to the spoken and written levels.

 Carefully consider what to leave out of your resume and exclude anything that might give prospective employers a chance to discriminate against you.
 For example your age, sex, race, marital status, whether you hold a current driving license, etc. and never include a photo.

-Finally close your resume with “References available on request”.
+Finally, close your resume with “References available on request”.
 It is best to avoid putting references on your resume unless you have been specifically asked to provide them.
 Employers usually ask for references when they actually need them.
-This is strong indication that an employer is interested in you.
+This is a strong indication that an employer is interested in you.
 Because references are usually verified, inform your referees in advance.

 It is very common in the US to apply for a job through the Internet.
 However, you should be aware that an electronic resume does not look the same as a standard printed resume, so make your resume scannable by avoiding for example lines, bold or italic fonts etc.

 Finally, most employers expect your resume to be sent together with a cover letter.
 Always include a cover letter with your resume, but never attach any official documents, like diplomas or testimonials to your application.

 Check the spelling and grammar of your American resume.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation in English or other language usage errors or if you need help in organizing your American resume, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your American resume, send it to a professional for assistance.